EnKrypt/DiscordEncryption/README.md

 This project was originally inspired by [Hmeritt's discord-encryption](https://github.com/Hmerritt/discord-encryption)

 **DO NOT actually use the above linked project.
-I have found the source code to violate security conventions and intentionally obfuscate or confuse implemented functionality, pointing to ill intention or (hopefully) just negligence on the author's part.**
+I have found the source code to violate security conventions and intentionally obfuscate or confuse implemented functionality.**

 **Although this current project also has some issues with ease of readability, it follows good practices, and I encourage users to review the source code before using it.**

 ### There is no support for mobile as of yet
-This is a sad consequence of Discord :
+This is a consequence of Discord :
-* not caring about end to end encryption (which should be a feature on any communication app)
+* not caring about end to end encryption yet (which should be a feature on any communication app at this scale)
 * not caring about the community where people want to make mods, plugins and provide extra functionality and support
-* not caring about making their projects open source (which is a viable strategy for any business, contrary to popular uninformed opinion)
+* not caring about making their projects open source (which is a viable strategy for any business, contrary to popular opinion)

-Short of making Android and iOS discord clients from scratch, which most developers do not have the time for, there's not much that can be done for mobile support.
-Take this up with Discord, and hopefully there will be enough voices to make a difference.
+Short of making Android and iOS discord clients from scratch, which takes a large amount of effort, there's not much that can be done for mobile support.
+Hopefully there will be enough voices to make a difference if enough people care to reach out to them.
 I will also help and support anyone who is attempting to launch a FOSS alternative to Discord.